 Specifies the name of the bank.
 I/O banks are numbered 0 through N (bank0, bank1,...bankN).
-See the datasheet for your device to determine how many banks it has.
+See the datasheet for your device to determine the number of banks.

 -vcci vcci_voltage

 Sets the input/output supply voltage.
 You can enter one of the following values: